by Carl Russo

 Paolo Borsellino was not among the passel of Falcone’s jealous superiors and colleagues in the prosecution office.
 The friendship Falcone shared with his fellow magistrate stretched beyond their university days and back to the ancient Kalsa quarter of downtown Palermo, where, as young boys, they had kicked soccer balls around the piazza.
 Together, with their late boss Rocco Chinnici, Falcone and Borsellino built a professional anti-Mafia pool from scratch, tracing the global network of Sicilian-American drug trafficking previously hidden in the shadows of silent conspiracy.

 The bomb, left on the rocky shore behind Falcone’s rented vacation home in the Addaura district, was likely meant for him and two Swiss magistrates he had invited for supper and a swim.
 The international team had been working in Palermo on the infiltration of Mafia money into Switzerland.
-But their schedules were thrown off the evening of June 19, 1989; Falcone returned to the beach house without his colleagues.
+But the men's schedules were thrown off the evening of June 19, 1989.
+Falcone returned to the beach house without his colleagues.
 The next morning, a bodyguard discovered the deadly package: fifty-eight sticks of explosives stuffed inside an Adidas gym bag, booby-trapped and detonatable by remote control.

 An onslaught of anonymous letters aimed at discrediting Falcone had preceded the bombing attempt and made the rounds at the Palace of Justice.
 The disinformation campaign revealed an intimate knowledge of the anti-Mafia pool’s investigations.
 An ally described Falcone’s anguish, stating that “he knew in his gut but could not prove that there was a mole with Secret Service connections in the Prosecutor’s office.”

 Falcone’s frustration followed years of professional betrayals, from the acquittals of scores of mafiosi by Judge Corrado Carnevale, “the sentence killer,” to the obstructionist policies of certain superiors.
 When Falcone accepted an invitation in early 1992 to head up the ineffectual department of Penal Affairs in Rome, many thought he was taking the easy way out of a failed career.
-But, just as he had revolutionized the prosecutorial arm of the Sicilian government, the “super-judge” shook up the Italian capital.
+But just as he had revolutionized the prosecutorial arm of the Sicilian government, the “super-judge” shook up the Italian capital.

 Exactly halfway along the highway from the Punta Raisi Airport to the city of Palermo is the unremarkable town of Capaci, falling from the rocky foothills into the sea.
 Beneath a section of the road that crosses it there was a metal culvert that drained the area of its copious rainwater.
 In late April of 1992, a crew of five men disguised as maintenance workers labored in the dark of night, sliding thirteen barrels on a skateboard into the culvert.
 Each drum was packed with TNT and gelignite and sealed with tape.
 The crew hid the explosives with a mattress and dragged an abandoned refrigerator to a spot eighty feet away as a reference for three men lying in wait on the hill.